zoe3351/module14-git-branches/README.md

 2. _Resolve_ any merge conflicts that occurred
 3. `push` (upload) your merged set of changes

-Additionally, because GitHub repositories are repositories just like the ones on your local machine, they can have branches as well!
+Additionally, because GitHub repositories are repos just like the ones on your local machine, they can have branches as well!
 (You have seen that each learning module has a `complete` branch).
 You have access to any _remote_ branches when you `clone` a repo; you can see a list of them with `git branch -a` (using the `all` option).

 If you create a new branch on your local machine, it is possible to push _that branch_ to GitHub, creating a mirroring branch on the remote repo.
 You do this by specifying the branch in the `git push` command: